The Nurse Call Center is available by phone:

 Mon., Wed., Thurs., & Fri.
 (8 AM – 4:15 PM)

 Tuesdays (10:30 AM – 6:30 PM)

 If you are experiencing a medical emergency, please contact a medical professional or call 911.

 A CHIPP engages key community members to systematically collect and analyze qualitative and quantitative health-related data from a variety of sources.
 The findings then inform community decision-making, the prioritization of health problems, and the development and implementation of action-oriented community health improvement plans.
-In Wisconsin, the CHIPP process generally spans a five year period to give enough time to observe community health improvements.
-Click here to see the 2010-2015 CHIPP report.
+View the 2010-15 CHIPP report.

-The Waukesha County CHIPP Steering Committee, representing key sectors of the community, to include healthcare, government, nonprofits, business, education, faith-based organizations and consumers, provides essential leadership over the course of the five year process.
+The CHIPP Steering Committee for Waukesha County, representing key sectors of the community, to include healthcare, government, nonprofits, business, education, faith-based organizations and consumers, provides essential leadership over the course of the five year process.